cran/OptM/README.md

 ## Citation
-Fitak, R. R. (2018) optM: an R package to optimize the number of migration edges using threshold models.
-Journal of Heredity [in prep]
+Fitak, R. R. (2021) optM: an R package to optimize the number of migration edges using threshold models. [in prep]

 - Or enter the command `citation("OptM")` into your R console

 ## Contact
 Robert Fitak
 Department of Biology
-Duke University
+University of Central Florida
 USA
 rfitak9@gmail.com